 TripAdvisor’s GreenLeaders Program

 Travelers are becoming increasingly attracted to hotels that have adopted environmentally friendly practices.
 As a response to the growing number of travelers who are environmentally conscious, online travel company TripAdvisor created the GreenLeaders Program that showcases hotels and other accommodations that are committed to being environmentally friendly.
 GreenLeaders highlight hotels that are dedicated to recycling, to the use of local and organic foods and to providing electric car charging stations.
 GreenLeaders can achieve Bronze, Silver or Gold statuses depending on their environmentally friendly practices, the higher the status, the greener the practices.
-Hotels that have adopted eco-friendly practices will display a GreenLeaders badge on the TripAdvisor’s listing page, travelers can click on the badge to get information on the specific eco-friendly practices that hotels have adopted.
+Hotel Industry’s eco-friendly practices will display a GreenLeaders badge on the TripAdvisor’s listing page, travelers can click on the badge to get information on the specific eco-friendly practices that hotels have adopted.

-More Than Just Vacation
+Hotels are More Than Just Vacation

-During the height of the Covid-19 pandemic, many hotels became support centers and provided housing for medical professionals and patients recovering from the Covid-19 virus.
+During the height of the Covid-19 hotel pandemic, many hotels became support centers and provided housing for medical professionals and patients recovering from the Covid-19 virus.
 Cities across the U.S. also began leasing hotel rooms to accommodate those experiencing homelessness during the pandemic.
 Hotels have had a long-standing tradition of giving back to those in need, and many hotels throughout the years have partnered with numerous charitable organizations in order to improve the lives of others.